davidtchiu/davidtchiu.github.io/teaching/cs161/hwk4.robot/index.md

   /**
    * Makes the Robots do a special dance
    */
-  public void dance()
+  public void dance() {
+    // create a dance routine.
+You must incorporate two loops.
+  }
   ```

 - Important: Your dance routine must employ at least two loops.
-Here's a snippet of my dance routine below.
-I simply ask the Robots to move apart twice, then move together twice, and repeat.
+Here's an animation of my dance routine below.
 Feel free to create your own dance routine, adding even more methods if necessary.
-Also remember that all those Robot's methods you wrote earlier are available to you (e.g., moveVertical, moveHorizontal, moveTo, ...).
+Also remember that all those Robot's methods you wrote earlier are still available to use (e.g., moveVertical, moveHorizontal, moveTo, ...).

 <video width="420" controls>
   <source src="https://gyazo.com/c71245b5f41e631a7aed80e6642ec3da.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

+- You are welcome to add any other movements and motions for the robots to perform your dance.

 #### Program Defensively